shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w3_advice_for_applying_machine_learning/03_bias_and_variance/readme.md

   - "I'm often fighting **variance problems** rather than bias problems, at least if the neural network is large enough."

-  - This property leads to a new way to reduce bias or reduce variance **as needed** without needing to really tradeoff between them.
+  - Let's look at a new way to reduce bias or reduce variance **as needed** without needing to really tradeoff between them.

 - (If applicable) A very powerful procedure: